capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 reset
 reset skill
 ```
+**These are the topics you can ask for help for within the Alexa skill.**
 * In configuration, choose HTTPS, and then select the geographical region of your Lambda function.
 In the text box, paste in the URL Zappa provided to you previously, in the form:

 ```